SilverBlog/silverblog/README.md

 pm2 save
 ```

-So that your SmartBlog can start automatically when the system is powered on
+So that your SilverBlog can start automatically when the system is powered on

 ## How to use administrative scripts

-You can use `./manage.py -h` at any time to get help information for the SmartBlog management module
+You can use `./manage.py -h` at any time to get help information for the SilverBlog management module

 The following is a list of features: